You want to go beyond the "this is what a tree is supposed to look like" kind of painting, but you can't find any guidance about how to do it

 You feel as if you have something inside to say, but somewhere along the line, someone told you you weren't an artist, and so you gave up

-Now that you're at home, you need, really need, something to help keep you in your "happy place" and express the emotions you're going through—it's a good time to paint, but you're afraid to dive in without guidance, and you don't want to spend tons of money on supplies you aren't even sure you'll use
+You need, really need, something to help keep you in your "happy place" and express your emotions—express YOU—but you're unsure about how to dive in without guidance, and you don't want to spend tons of money on supplies you aren't even sure you'll use

 “I hadn't held a paintbrush for 30 years, so it was with more than a little trepidation that I attended my first Dawn Boyer art class.
 I needn’t have worried.
 Dawn is a natural teacher.
 She broke each of the elements into manageable chunks, which were easy to understand and, more importantly, great fun!
 While teaching us the techniques, Dawn gave us enough room for our creativity to come through—this was no ‘painting by numbers,’ and at the end of the class, each participant took home a unique piece of art.
 I can’t wait to take another class!”LORNA S.